BackupCup/everlasting/README.md

 For a temporary boost of unbreakable gear, use the Everlasting Potion.
 This potion applies the same effect as the Everlasting Obelisk for a limited time:

 - **On-the-Go Protection:** Perfect for adventurers and explorers, the potion grants a short-term immunity to gear durability damage.

+### 4. Everlasting Capsule

+Discover the Everlasting Capsule in End cities, Ancient Cities, and Bastion treasures.
+This new item provides a unique twist to durability mechanics:

+- **Blocking Damage:** Similar to the Everlasting Obelisk, the Everlasting Capsule blocks damage to your gear.
+- **Durability Consumption:** Unlike the Everlasting Obelisk, the capsule loses durability when blocking damage.
+Manage its durability wisely for prolonged use.

 ![FAQ](https://github.com/EndLone/everlasting/blob/master/descAssets/faq.png)